GOP opens investigation into ‘Dreamer’ charged with killing cops on motorcycles

 Earlier this year he was out driving and plowed into the Thin Blue Line Motorcycle Club as it was out for a ride.
 Four club members were killed.

-“We are disturbed by the fact that, despite these egregious charges, Mr. Navejas has been permitted to continue residing in the United States, further endangering our citizens,” wrote the GOP senators, led by Sen. Charles E. Grassley, the chamber’s senior member.
+“We are disturbed by the fact that, despite these egregious charges, Mr. Navejas has been permitted to continue residing in the United States, further endangering our citizens,” wrote the GOP senators, led by Charles E. Grassley, the chamber’s senior member.

 The senators asked ICE to produce Mr. Navejas’s complete file so the decisions made can be reviewed.